Taxi and private hire trade information

 Important notice for all taxi and private hire licence holders: The Taxi Licensing Team has permanently relocated to the councils' site at 9 Commerce Way, Lancing Business Park, Lancing, West Sussex, BN15 8TA.
 All contact details remain unchanged.

-• an officer will meet you at the vehicle to deal with your application/enquiry or you can go to the main reception and use the buzzer on the reception desk to notify the taxi team that you are there.
+• you can stay in your vehicle and telephone the licensing office on 01273 263144 for an officer to meet you at the vehicle, or you can go to the main reception and use the buzzer on the reception desk to notify the taxi team that you are there.
 An officer will attend as soon as possible

 • there is a manned reception (9am to 5pm) but taxi officers work on a strict appointment only basis.
 Callers without an appointment are unlikely to be seen by a taxi licensing officer.